8 Tips For Small Business Owners To Save Energy

 Sign up for energy benchmarking through Energy Star’s Portfolio Manager.
 You can enter your information for energy and water use, greenhouse gas emissions, and other important data to help you better track your building’s energy usage.
 There are usually free online training sessions and manuals available.

 Contact your local Main Street program, Business Improvement District (BID), or Community Development Corporation (CDC) to learn more about sustainability or energy efficiency programs.
 Check the Database of State Incentives for Renewables & Efficiency (DSIRE) website for existing programs and/or financing offered for small businesses.
 Consider other financing opportunities through Property-Assessed Clean Energy (PACE) and Rural Energy for America Program (REAP).

 5. Make small changes that create a big difference.

 If lightbulbs need to be replaced, use more efficient, lower-wattage LED bulbs that produce equivalent or superior light quality.
 Repair broken windows and weather-strip or caulk windows and doors where drafts can be felt or where there are visible signs of deterioration.
 Make sure lights and plug loads are turned off at night, and throughout the day when not needed.
 Add, repair, or replace interior shading devices such as curtains or blinds.
 Refer to our tips for homeowners.

 6. Understand energy usage and its relationship with historic structures.

 Review small business energy tips from the National Renewable Energy Laboratory (NREL).
 Also check out their small business energy efficiency lending guide.
-Read Preservation Green Lab’s Windows report.
+Read our report Saving Windows, Saving Money: Evaluating the Energy Performance of Window Retrofit and Replacement.
 This information will help you navigate how historic buildings use energy and how you can make sure you’re using as little as possible for your business.

 7. Take advantage of technology.